AaronRohrbacher/MOVE/README.md

 ## Who the F&@# are you!?
 I'm Aaron Rohrbacher.
 Hi there.
 I'm a principal-level DevOps and full-stack software engineer, specializing in digging applications out of the weirdest, most deprecated, unreadable, and seemingly impossible trenches you'll ever come across.
 I didn't necessarily pick that path myself - I provided one too many creative solutions to bring GOOD CODE that has simply been (often criminally and offensively) neglected back to life.
 It's provided me a career that I truly love... once I figure it out, anyway.
 I thrive on collaboration and community learning.
 I get weird and likely unhealthy thrills out of making old code, frameworks, etc. work in new language-agnostic ways.
 I also play the saxophone.
 Good day, then.

+## Privacy Policy

+MOVE does not collect, store, or transmit any user data.
+All operations are performed locally on your device.

+**Permissions Requested:**
+- **Accessibility**: Required to save and restore window positions.
+MOVE uses the Accessibility API to programmatically move and resize windows, as macOS does not provide a public API for this functionality.

+**Data Collection:**
+- None.
+MOVE does not collect, store, or share any personal information, usage data, or system information.
+- All saved layouts are stored locally on your device.
+- No network connections are made.
+- No telemetry or analytics are collected.

+This is free and open source software (FOSS).
+You can review the source code to verify these claims.

 ## License

 GPL v2.
 Let's bring free (as in freedom) and open source consumer software BACK to MacOS.